Matthew Stafford Player Prop Bets for the NFL Playoffs | Los Angeles vs. San Francisco 1/30/2022

 Matchup vs. San Francisco

-- Stafford's 276 passing yards per game in three matchups against the 49ers are 4.5 fewer yards than his over/under in Sunday's game.
+- Stafford averages 276 passing yards per game in three matchups against the 49ers, 3.5 fewer yards his over/under in Sunday's game.

-- Stafford threw a touchdown pass in each of those contests against the 49ers, and threw multiple TD passes against them three times.
+- Stafford threw multiple TDs in all of those contests against the 49ers, while throwing multiple TDs twice.

 - Note: Stafford's stats vs. 49ers date back to 2016.

-- The 49ers have given up 25 passing TDs this year (1.5 per game), ranking them 12th among NFL defenses.
+- The 49ers have conceded 25 passing TDs this year (1.5 per game), ranking them 12th among NFL defenses.

 Recent Performances

-- Stafford tacked on four carries for six yards while scoring one touchdown in the running game.
+- He tacked on four carries for six yards while scoring one rushing touchdown.

-- He has added 28 rushing yards on 10 carries with two touchdowns, averaging 9.3 yards per game.
+- He also has 28 rushing yards on 10 carries (plus two rushing touchdowns), averaging 9.3 yards per game on the ground.

 Stafford's Los Angeles Teammates